l-atelier-des-chercheurs/dodoc/README.md

 # Branches

-- **main** --> default branch, latest stable version, in Electron (offline app).
+- **main** --> default branch, latest stable version.
+Unified branch supporting both Electron (offline app) and Node (server) modes.
 See release page for Linux/Mac/Windows installers.
-- **main-node** --> latest stable version without Electron, to use on online servers.

-- **main-dev** --> fixes and small improvements on top of the current version, in Electron.
+- **main-dev** --> fixes and small improvements on top of the current version.
 Used for testing before merging changes to **main**.
-- **main-dev-node** --> fixes and small improvements on top of the current version, for servers.
-Used for testing before merging changes to - **main-node**.

-- **next** --> code for the next major version, in Electron.
-Use at your own risks.
+- **next** --> code for the next major version.
+Unified branch supporting both Electron and Node modes.
-- **next-node** --> code for the next major version, without Electron.
 Use at your own risks.

 `npm install sharp@0.31.3`